Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms: Introduction

-This phenomenon was first observed in the PhD thesis of Horja \cite{horjathesis}, and was studied by Borisov and Horja in \cite{MellinBarnes} later.
-However the authors were using the original version of the GKZ systems, and the map between the dual of the $K$-theory and the solution space is not necessarily an isomorphism due to the rank-jumping phenomenon at non-generic parameters (see e.g. \cite{MMW}).
-The advantage of the bbGKZ systems is that that the mirror symmetry maps from the dual of the $K$-groups to the solution spaces are always isomorphisms.
+This phenomenon was first observed in the Ph.D.\ thesis of Horja \cite{horjathesis} and was later studied by Borisov and Horja in \cite{MellinBarnes}.
+However, the authors were using the original version of the GKZ systems, and the map between the dual of the $K$-theory and the solution space is not necessarily an isomorphism due to the rank-jumping phenomenon at non-generic parameters (see \textit{e.g.}~\cite{MMW}).
+The advantage of the bbGKZ systems is that the mirror symmetry maps from the duals of the $K$-groups to the solution spaces are always isomorphisms.

-The motivation behind these works comes from Kontsevich's homological mirror symmetry \cite{kontsevich}, which predicts that the fundamental group of the moduli space of the complex structures on the one side naturally acts on the bounded derived category of coherent sheaves on the other side.
+The motivation behind these works comes from Kontsevich's homological mirror symmetry, see \cite{kontsevich}, which predicts that the fundamental group of the moduli space of the complex structures on the one side naturally acts on the bounded derived category of coherent sheaves on the other side.
 This suggests the existence of an isotrivial family of triangulated categories over the complex moduli space.
 For the toric case, on the level of the Grothendieck groups, this family gives us the local system of solutions to the bbGKZ systems.
 The main results of \cite{MellinBarnes} and this paper hence fit within this framework.
 Nevertheless, a general construction of such a family on the level of triangulated categories is currently unknown, although progress has been made in the quasi-symmetric case by \v{S}penko and Van den Bergh in \cite{spenko-van den bergh} (see also \cite{spenko survey} for a survey on this).

 The paper is organized as follows.
-In Section \ref{sec.basics} we review basic facts about bbGKZ systems, toric Deligne-Mumford stacks and toric wall-crossing, and fix notations that will be used throughout this paper.
-In Section \ref{sec.ac} we compute the analytic continuation of Gamma series solutions to $\mathrm{bbGKZ}(C,0)$.
-In Section \ref{sec.fm} we compute the Fourier-Mukai transform associated to the toric wall-crossing $\PP_{\Sigma_-}\dashrightarrow\PP_{\Sigma_+}$ and match it with the analytic continuation computed in Section \ref{sec.ac}.
-Finally, in Section \ref{sec.dual} we make use of the duality result in \cite{BHan} to prove the analogous result for the dual system $\mathrm{bbGKZ}(C^{\circ},0)$.
+In Section~\ref{sec.basics}, we review basic facts about bbGKZ systems, toric Deligne--Mumford stacks and toric wall-crossing, and we fix notation that will be used throughout this paper.
+In Section~\ref{sec.ac}, we compute the analytic continuation of Gamma series solutions to $\bbGKZ(C,0)$.
+In Section~\ref{sec.fm}, we compute the Fourier--Mukai transform associated to the toric wall-crossing $\PP_{\Sigma_-}\dashrightarrow\PP_{\Sigma_+}$ and match it with the analytic continuation computed in Section~\ref{sec.ac}.
+Finally, in Section~\ref{sec.dual}, we make use of the duality result in \cite{BHan} to prove the analogous result for the dual system $\bbGKZ(C^{\circ},0)$.